ampproject/amphtml/builtins/amp-img.md

 For the `<img>` tag in `HTML`, the `sizes` attribute is used in conjunction with the `srcset` attribute and specifies the intended display size of the image as corresponding to a media condition.
 It will influence the intrinsic display size of the underlying `<img>`.
 If provided, the `sizes` attribute given to `<amp-img>` is propagated to the underlying `<img>` tag.
 However, `sizes` in AMP has the additional effect of setting inline `width` on the `<amp-img>` in AMP according to the matched media query.
 If the `srcset` attribute is provided, `<amp-img>` will autogenerate a `sizes` attribute for the underlying `<img>` when none is specified.

+Per our [layouts documentation](https://amp.dev/documentation/guides-and-tutorials/develop/style_and_layout/control_layout?format=websites#what-if-the-layout-attribute-isn%E2%80%99t-specified?), the `sizes` attribute is sometimes used to infer layout `responsive` if a layout isn't explicitly specified.

 {% call callout('Read on', type='read') %}
 See [Responsive images with srcset, sizes & heights](https://www.ampproject.org/docs/design/responsive/art_direction) for usage of `sizes` and `srcset`.
 {% endcall %}